William Lowe (British Army officer): Easter Rising

-On the outbreak of the First World War in 1914, Lowe rejoined the army as Inspector of Cavalry, and was appointed as a Brigade Commander with rank of Brigadier-General in 1915.
-He was commander of the 3rd Reserve Cavalry Brigade, stationed at the Curragh Camp, at the outbreak of the Easter Rising on Monday, 24 April 1916.
+On the outbreak of the First World War in 1914, Lowe rejoined the army as inspector of cavalry, and was appointed as a brigade commander with the temporary rank of brigadier general in April 1915.
+He was commander of the 3rd Reserve Cavalry Brigade, stationed at the Curragh Camp in Ireland, at the outbreak of the Easter Rising on Monday, 24 April 1916.
 On being informed of the Rising by phone, he ordered the brigade to Dublin by train.
 Arriving himself at Kingsbridge railway station in the early hours of Tuesday morning, Lowe assumed command of British forces in Dublin and set about securing the line between the station, Dublin Castle and Trinity College, thus dividing the rebel positions north and south of the river.
 It was Lowe who ordered the shelling of the unoccupied Liberty Hall with Royal Artillery field guns in Trinity College, and who ordered the Sherwood Foresters to continue advancing on Mount Street Bridge with a high cost in casualties.
 On Saturday, 29 April, after being approached by Nurse Elizabeth O'Farrell, he agreed to negotiate with the leaders only if they would surrender unconditionally, and at 2.30 pm that day, accompanied by Nurse O'Farrell, Patrick Pearse surrendered to Lowe.

-He was awarded the honorary rank of major-general when he finally retired in March 1919.
+He was awarded the honorary rank of major-general upon his retirement in March 1919.

 Personal life

 Lowe married, in 1895, Frances Broster Johnson (née de Salvo; 1857–1942), the widow of Captain Robert Harry Johnson of the 64th Foot Regiment and daughter of Emma Broster, an Englishwoman and Francesco de Salvo, of Palermo, Sicily.
-Together they had a son John (1898-1988), and a daughter Elizabeth (1900-?), who became a nun.
-Their son, John, was a British Army officer who with his father also took part in the suppression of the Rising and accepting the surrender of Pearse —fought at Gallipoli and the Somme and subsequently became a Hollywood actor under the screen name John Loder.
+Together they had a son and a daughter.
+Their son, John, was a British Army officer who, with his father, took part in suppressing the Rising and accepting the surrender of Pearse.
+John Lowe fought at Gallipoli and the Somme.
+He later became a Hollywood actor under the screen name John Loder.
 General Lowe died in London on 7 February 1944, aged 82.
-Neither an otherwise comprehensive obituary in The Times nor an entry in Who Was Who 1941–1950 made reference to his role in the Easter Rising, although it is mentioned in John Loder's autobiography, and there is a photograph of Pearse surrendering to him.
+Neither an otherwise comprehensive obituary in The Times nor an entry in Who Was Who 1941–1950 made reference to his role in the Easter Rising.